nils-wisiol/django-rest-boilerplate/README.md

 As the entire project runs across several Docker containers, usage of any python just in time (JIT) debugger is quite involved.
 We appreciate all contributions integrating easy usage of JIT debuggers!

-## Future Work

-There is much to do to improve this project.
-We can think of:

-  - Include travis integration to automatically execute tests on push.
-(This is currently inhibited by the need for SSL certificates.)

 <a name="dedyn.io-cert"></a>